lois4801/HR_Analysis--SQLtoPOWERBI/README.md

 -  This project has a raw data that hasnt been cleaned yet.
 Rows is comprised of 22215.
 It could be cleaned and corrected through excel or python, but for this project I will be focusing more in SQL.
 Then it will be imported in PowerBI for data visualization.If I have some more time, I will also include google looker studio.

-## NOTE:
+## Problem Statement
-- I have created a database and table named hr and imported all the data in its raw form.
-I didnt changed the data type as well.
+This project has a raw data that hasn’t been cleaned yet.
+Rows is comprised of 22215.
+It could be cleaned and corrected through excel or python, but for this project I will be focusing more in SQL.
+Then it will be imported in PowerBI for data visualization.
+If I have some more time, I will also include google looker studio.

- Here are the following questions needed to be answered.
+## Here are the following questions needed to be answered ( Revised, corrected and communicated)

+### For Dashboard 1- Age and Gender Employee Analysis

+** Ages>=18  means all employees who have hired from 18 above regardless if they are terminated or not ( termdate column is null or with value)

--- What is the gender breakdown of employees in the company?
+- What is the gender distribution/ breakdown of employees in the company?
+Ages>=18

--- What is the race/ethnicity breakdown of employees in the company?
+- What is the age vs gender distribution of employees in the company?
+-  How does the gender distribution across departments ?
+- How does the gender distribution across job titles?
+- Termination rate by age?

+### For Dashboard 2- Employee Summary1 Analysis

+** Ages>=18  means all employees who have hired from 18 above regardless if they are terminated or not (( termdate column is null or with value)

--- What is the age distribution of employees in the company?
+- What is the race/ethnicity breakdown of employees in the company?
+Ages>=18

--- How many employees work at headquarters versus remote locations?
+- How many employees work at headquarters versus remote locations?
+- What is the distribution of employees across locations by state?

--- What is the average length of employment for employees who have been terminated?
+- What is the average length of employment for employees who have been terminated?

--- How does the gender distribution vary across departments and job titles?

--- What is the distribution of job titles across the company?

--- Which department has the highest turnover rate?
+- Which department has the highest turnover or termination rate?
+- How has the company's employee count changed over time based on hire and term dates?

+### For Dashboard 3- Employee Summary2 Analysis
+- What is the average length of employment for employees who have been terminated?
--- What is the distribution of employees across locations by state?
+- What is the average length of employment for employees who have been terminated?
+- Which department has the highest turnover rate?

--- How has the company's employee count changed over time based on hire and term dates?
+- How has the company's employee count changed over time based on hire and term dates?

--- What is the tenure distribution for each department?
+-  What is the tenure distribution for each department?

 ## Problems Encountered and how I solved it.